-It might seem odd to feature a hike like this for Fall, but it is one of the best times to hike Deseret Peak.
-But, now that summer is just weeks away, the time to practice for longer treks makes this weekend hike perfect.
+On this first day of Fall, it might seem odd to feature a hike like this, but it is one of the best times to hike Deseret Peak.
+But, now that summer is over, the time for longer weekend hikes make this perfect perfect.

 Whether it’s for Operation on Target, hiking to prove you can do hard things or just to stand on top of the world, a crew or troop will be rewarded with 360° vistas from the 11,031 feet summit of Deseret Peak.

 According to Adam Provance, this is “the highest point in the Stansbury Mountain range, located in western Utah, and can have patches of snow along the trail and on the summit into mid-summer.
 After a moderately strenuous nine-mile roundtrip hike, one gets great views of the Bonneville Salt Flats to the northwest, the Great Salt Lake to the northeast, and the expansive Utah desert to the west.”

 Those views for most Scouts are the crowning moment of the climb, but if you can get a few nearby troops or parents to signal you with mirrors from the valley floor and you signal back, the excitement on your peak will be unparalleled.
 And, for Operation on Target, this peak is one of the few in Utah with a 360° view.

 I have a good Scouting friend, Steve Frisby, that takes his New Scouts on a nearby hike once or twice a year.
 As he summits, he calls me and I grab my 12″x12″ mirror to blast him back.
 Parents are staged throughout the valley who also signal back.
 The Scouts’ yelps of joy on the peak are absolutely delightful to hear over that phone!

 Okay then, enough of the rewards on top, let’s get back to Adam’s treatment of his weekend adventure: